AmirMansurian/AmirMansurian.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Our paper <a href='https://arxiv.org/abs/2503.08067'>Context-aware Biases for Length Extrapolation</a> has been accepted at EMNLP, main conference.
+Our paper <a href='https://arxiv.org/abs/2503.08067'>Context-aware Biases for Length Extrapolation</a> has been accepted at **EMNLP**, main conference.